 Nong Ning Seafood – 12:00 – 21:00

 A small family-run restaurant, the restaurant itself is very basic but the seafood is the freshest of all Koh Samet restaurants; it is genuinely straight from fishing boats.
 They have one of the largest selections of sea food and shellfish in Samet and supply many of the smaller restaurants around the island.
-Top Tip Try the fresh crabs; still alive in the oxygenated tanks, (or the prawns), a little bit of special seafood chilli sauce, wonderful, though a little bit spicy.
+Top tip try the fresh crabs; (or the prawns), a little bit of special seafood chilli sauce, wonderful, though a little bit spicy.

 Located in the village, this little cafe has a unique and excellent quality selection of food and drinks.
-Free WiFi for customers and the best fresh fruit smoothies on the island make this place a real gem.
-They also sell rare and valuable antiques sourced from all over Asia.
+Free WiFi for customers and the best fresh fruit smoothies on the island make this place a real gem, they also have very good coffee.

 Red Ginger – 12:00 – 22:00

 Red Ginger is best known for it’s signature dish of ribs with mashed potato, but the whole menu is full of high quality Thai and Western food.
 A little more expensive than most restaurants on the main road but the unique food and good quality are worth it.

 Mama’s little restaurant is a family-run business in the village, with views of the island Temple and lake.
 Her cooking is a big hit with the locals.
 She doesn’t make a wide range of dishes, but she offers Thai soups made with a western hint, making them all the more pleasing to the western palate.
 Top Tip: try a Chicken Massaman curry and the home made French fries.
 It’s one of the best value restaurants on the island, with curries at 100b.